dssg/MLinPractice/README.md

 ### MODULE 1: APPLYING ML TO PRACTICAL PROBLEMS**

 - **Tuesday, August 26: Introduction**
-    During our initial meeting, we’ll provide an introduction to the class, its goals, and an overview of the applied project we will be using as a motivating example throughout the semester.
+    We’ll provide an introduction to the
+    class, its goals, and an overview of the applied project we will be using as a motivating example throughout the semester.

 - **Thursday, August 28: Why ML Systems can Fail in Practice**
-    In this session, we'll discuss real-world failure modes of ML systems, moving beyond model accuracy to system-level issues including data, deployment, governance, incentives, etc. The goal here is to encourage critical thinking about preventing failures and to motivate the topics to be covered during the rest of the semester.
+    We'll discuss real-world failure modes of ML systems, moving beyond model accuracy to system-level issues including data, deployment, governance, incentives, etc. The goal here is to encourage critical thinking about preventing failures and to motivate the topics to be covered during the rest of the semester.

 - **Tuesday, September 2:**
   #### ML Project Definition and Scoping
    In this session, we’ll talk about scoping, problem definition, and understanding and balancing organizational goals.
-Well before we start doing technical ML work, a decision needs to be made about whether a given problem can and should be addressed with machine learning: is the problem significant, feasible to solve with ML, and of sufficient importance to the organization that they will devote resources to implementing the solution?
+Before we start doing technical ML work, a decision needs to be made about whether a given problem can and should be addressed with machine learning: is the problem significant, feasible to solve with ML, and of sufficient importance to the organization that they will devote resources to implementing the solution?
 How will success